mlabs-haskell/hydra-auction-onchain/docs/spec.md

 ### Auction escrow validator

-The purpose of the auction escrow validator is to hold the auction lot once the auction announcement, until either the winning bidder buys it or the seller reclaims it.
+The purpose of the auction escrow validator is to hold the auction lot once the auction gets announced, until either the winning bidder buys it or the seller reclaims it back.

 This validator is parametrized by three parameters:
-* the currency symbol of the auction non-fungible tokens.
+* The currency symbol of auction policy under which the auction non-fungible tokens are minted.
 All references to "the auction state token"
 "the standing bid token",
 or "the auction metadata token" below imply tokens with this currency symbol.
-* the auction terms;
+* The auction terms;
-* the hash of the fee escrow script;
+* The hash of the fee escrow script;

 The utxo datum contains the current state of the auction.
 When the auction is announced,